jscs-dev/grunt-jscs/README.md

 Type: `String`
 Default value: `.jscsrc`

 The path to the jscs configuration file.
+The JSCS config loader will be used to find this file; for reference, [see here](https://github.com/mdevils/node-jscs#--config).

-*If both jscs settings and config option are specified, then they will merge together. *
+If both jscs settings and config option are specified, then they will merge together.

 ```js
 jscs: {
     src: "path/to/files/*.js",